Tinnitus Claims

 If an employer has failed to do any of the above and you have developed tinnitus or another kind of industrial hearing loss or damage, then you may have the right to claim compensation.

-There is usually a three-year time limit to make Tinnitus claims so you should contact a personal injury solicitor as soon as you feel able.
-For the best estimate about the amount of compensation you could be owed, it is advisable to speak directly to us.
+There is usually a three-year time limit to make Tinnitus claims so you should contact us.

 How Much Compensation?